wannahappyaroundme/Garden_of_Eden_V3_Page/PROJECT_EDEN_V3_MASTER_SPEC.md

     // Send to LLaVA for vision analysis const analysis = await llavaService.analyze(capture.image, {
+      prompt:
-      prompt: 'Describe what you see on this screen.
-Identify any code, terminal output, error messages, or UI elements.', });
+        "Describe what you see on this screen.
+Identify any code, terminal output, error messages, or UI elements.", });

     return {